The Challenge

 • Kilograms of plastic recycled each quarter.

 Waste Transformers is focused on creating efficient, sustainable, and reliable waste management solutions to protect Indonesia’s diverse ecosystem and communities.
-They collect different plastics, primarily with the 1 and 5 symbol, to upcycle into different products.
-Organic waste is taken and processed by black soldier fly larvae (BSFL).
-Any remaining byproducts along with the frass is composted.
-The BSFL is then sold to fish and livestock farmers as alternative feed options.
-They also want to engage and partner with villages to manage their own waste by teaching them how to run their own materials recovery facility.
+They collect different plastics, primarily with the 2 and 5 symbol, to upcycle into different products.
+Organic waste is processed through worm composting, turning food scraps and other biodegradable materials into nutrient-rich compost.
+Any remaining byproducts are further composted.
+They also aim to engage and partner with villages to manage their own waste by teaching them how to run their own materials recovery facility.

 What Does Your Donation Go Towards?